styles225/dice-game/README.md

 # dice-game
 First practice project.
-Can be viewed live here at <a href="http://jarrickanderson.com/dice-game/" target="_blank">http://jarrickanderson.com/dice-game/</a>
+Can be viewed live here at http://jarrickanderson.com/dice-game/